Particular/docs.particular.net/persistence/sql/installer-workflow.md

  1. In the project add references to both [NServiceBus.Persistence.Sql](/persistence/sql/#nuget-packages-nservicebus-persistence-sql) and [NServiceBus.Persistence.Sql.MsBuild](/persistence/sql/#nuget-packages-nservicebus-persistence-sql-msbuild) packages.
  1. Build the project.
- 1. During build [NServiceBus.Persistence.Sql.MsBuild](/persistence/sql/#nuget-packages-nservicebus-persistence-sql-msbuild) automatically creates scripts in `bin\Debug\NServiceBus.Persistence.Sql`.
+ 1. During build [NServiceBus.Persistence.Sql.MsBuild](/persistence/sql/#nuget-packages-nservicebus-persistence-sql-msbuild) automatically creates scripts in the location appropriate for the Visual Studio project type, e.g. `bin\Debug\NServiceBus.Persistence.Sql` or `bin\Debug\{target}\NServiceBus.Persistence.Sql`.
  1. Start solution in Visual Studio.
  1. NServiceBus endpoint starts and executes its configuration code, including checking for toggle enabling installer execution.
  1. If enabled, SQL installer scripts are executed and the required persistence tables are created.